 How would we survive one of the rainiest months in the year without the ultimate hand-held weather accessory?
 A fairly new holiday, Thomas Edward Knibb began celebrating March as National Umbrella Month back in 2013.
 As the world realized just how underrated umbrellas really are, the idea to celebrate them for an entire month starting catching on—and we’ve never looked back.

-National Umbrella Month Created
+National Umbrella Month timeline

 We've been celebrating it ever since.